 Transfer Switch Sizes by Generator Output

-The transfer switch is used to switch your house (or other building) between grid power and standby generator power when the power goes out.
+The transfer switch is used to switch your house (or other building) between grid power and continuous standby generator power.
 Transfer switches can be manual or automatic transfer switches (ATS).
 A transfer switch must be able to handle the maximum output from the generator, as well as the size and types of loads expected on the generator circuit.

 In simple terms, a standby generator transfer switch size should be equal to or larger than the largest output in Amps from the generator.
 This table shows how you can calculate the transfer switch size from the maximum output Wattage of your generator.
 Please note that the 80% NEC rule is applied to transfer switch sizing, as well as to sizing the wire and breaker (see above).